Online Fine Arts Certificate

 Paint utilizing traditional media and classic techniques, demonstrating a command of proportion, perspective, value contrast, and the human figure.

-Knowledgeably use your digital camera to create photographs applying effective framing, composition, perspective, distance, and lighting.
+Demonstrate effective and efficient use of a digital camera to create photographs applying well considered framing, exposure, composition, perspective, distance, and lighting.

 Sessions Student Work

 VIEW ALL PROGRAM FACULTY

 Get expert feedback in classes taught by our industry-leading faculty.